I am a writer with a great interest in German Shepherds, cats, and animals in general. I hope you enjoy my articles.

 What Is Hip Dysplasia?

-This creates a joint that fits together loosely, meaning that the femur (the leg bone) moves around too much in the joint, causing pain and damage.
+This creates a joint that fits together loosely, meaning that the femur (the leg bone) moves around too much in the joint, causing pain and damage over time.
 Hip dysplasia can occur in one or both rear hips.
 Over time, hip dysplasia can lead to degenerative joint disease, osteoarthritis, and lameness.
 Some dogs with the disorder, however, only have mild symptoms.

-The condition can emerge at all different ages, sometimes as early as a few months, however, symptoms most commonly emerge when a dog is one or two years old.
+The condition can emerge at any age and sometimes becomes apparent as early as a few months into a dog's life.
+However, symptoms most commonly emerge when a dog is one or two years old.
 In some mild cases, you may not know your dog has the condition until they are old and begin to get arthritis.

-Why Are German Shepherds Susceptible to Hip Dysplasia?
+Why Are German Shepherds Susceptible to The Condition?

 The condition is hereditary, meaning that it is passed on through genetics.
 If it is present in your dog’s lineage, it’s more likely that your dog will eventually get the disorder as well.

 The condition is hereditary, so there’s only so much you can do to reduce the risk of your dog developing it.
-When choosing where to adopt your dog from, you should look for dog parents that do not have hip dysplasia.
+When choosing where to adopt your dog from, you should look for a dog whose parents do not or did not have hip dysplasia.

 Responsible breeders will not breed dogs that are known to have the condition.
 You should be able to view certification based on x-rays from the Orthopedic Foundation for Animals or PennHip.
 Unfortunately, it is impossible to guarantee that your adopted dog will not develop the condition later.